bireme/isis-oai-provider/README.md

 ## Instalation

-1. Download the last version from **Downloads** link from github repository (zip or tar gz file) and extract the file to your server.
+* Download the last version from **Downloads** link from github repository (zip or tar gz file) and extract the file to your server.
-Example: Creating a structure and deploy the application under /opt/ directory:
+Example: Creating a structure and deploy the application under server **/opt/** directory:

 ```
     $ cd /opt/